Nin007-Hasan/Newton-Forward-Interpolation/README.md

 Numerical Analysis Method for Interpolation

-A simple Interpolation method in NUmericqal Analysis.
+A simple Interpolation method in Numerical Analysis.
 Done this in c++